Experience the blessings of Christ, found in observing his Sabbaths and Holy Days

 What are the days of worship prescribed by God?

-In Lev 23: 2 God said: ‘These are MY appointed feasts, the appointed feasts of the LORD, which you are to proclaim as sacred assemblies.
+In Leviticus 23:2 God said: “These are MY appointed feasts, the appointed feasts of the LORD, which you are to proclaim as sacred assemblies.”
 Notice!
-The feasts belong to the Lord.
+The Feasts belong to the Lord.
 They are not Israel’s feasts.
 God is commanding Israel to observe them to bring them into a relationship with him.
-The feasts are times of worship.
-God commands His people to assemble before Him for worship at the time of these fests.
+The Feasts are times of worship.
+God commands His people to assemble before Him for worship at the time of these Feasts.

-If God did not want you to observe this feast why would he use it so powerfully in your life?
-The Bible says if you hath not the Spirit of Christ you are none of His.
+If God did not want you to observe this Feast why would he use it so powerfully in your life?
+The Bible says if you do not have the Spirit of Christ then you are none of His.
 The Feast of Pentecost celebrates the gift of the Holy Spirit and the planting of God’s law on your heart.
 Pentecost celebrates the birthday of the Church.
-Acts 2:1-2 tells us that: when the Day of Pentecost had fully come, they were all with one accord in one place.
+Acts 2:1-2 tells us that when the Day of Pentecost had fully come, they were all with one accord in one place.
 Many years after the Day of Pentecost in Acts 2, we see in Acts 20:16 the apostle Paul hurrying to to keep the Day of Pentecost.
 Why would any Christian refuse to celebrate the wonderful gift of the Holy Spirit?

 • The Prophets of old observed them